-RMU will endeavor to deliver to our customers, by mail or messenger, a monthly statement of the amount due RMU.
+RMU will endeavor to deliver to our customers, by mail, email, messenger,or other means a monthly statement of the amount due RMU.
 Failure to receive any statement from RMU will not entitle the Customer to delay the settlement of each month’s account beyond the date when the bill is due and payable.
 Unless otherwise specified, all bills will be due and payable at the office of RMU.
+Statements will be transmitted monthly.

 When, during any one month period, a meter fails to correctly register the amount of water or electricity consumed, the amount of the bill will be estimated based on previous usage.
 Utility bills rendered which are based on incorrect registrations due to improper meter connections, the application of an improper meter constant or similar reasons, shall be subject to adjustment for the last twelve (12) month period during which an error existed.